mlab-ar/.github/profile/README.md

 🙋‍♀️ We're The Bit, a small software company who loves to code, hack and build things, cool things =), We're actually based in Argentina but growing at a fast pace every day.

-🌈 As a cooperative we love rainbows, you know it's the cooperative flag, also we're totally inclusive n.n
+🌈 As a company we love rainbows also we're totally inclusive n.n

 👩‍💻 Let's checkout our site: www.thebit.ar